-Last Updated on April 22, 2026 by Black Sunshine Media
+Last Updated on July 2, 2026 by Christian Adams

 Christian Adams (b.
 1968, Chicago, IL) is an American author, editor, and musician, and the sole proprietor of Black Sunshine Media Group.
 Born and raised in suburban Chicago, Adams has lived in San Francisco and Taipei, and now lives in the Philippines.